auditor

 2. Generate audit files:

-• Audit_Stamp: contains only the hash of Audit_FullList.
-Default name: hashes_stamp.txt.This is the file that needs to be printed or digitally signed to ensure check of all integrity chain.
+• Audit_Stamp: contains only the integrity data of Audit_FullList.
+Default name: _auditor_stamp.txt.This is the file that needs to be printed or digitally signed to ensure check of all integrity chain.

 Others examples: